Swatara Furnace: Later changes to the property and existing structures

 The ironmaster's mansion was altered further, following the property's 1881 purchase by Mahlon Boyer, who wrapped a porch-veranda around the home's eastern, southern and western sides.
 The rear of the original 1830 building was then expanded in 1969 with the addition of a one-story laundry room with flat roof.
 By 1991 when planners were applying for historic district status with the National Register, the home was being operated as a bed and breakfast.
+The ironmaster’s mansion was later owned by the Lebanon City Authority until it was sold at auction to Tyler Bouldin in October 2020.
+Following the sale, the restoration of the mansion was featured in a series of videos on social media under the name The Forge House.
+As of 2023, the mansion is a private residence.

 In 2016, the Lebanon City Authority, Swatara State Parks, Pine Grove Historical Society, Friends of Memorial Lake, Oak Grove Sportsmen's Association, Old Forge Fishing Club, and Pennsylvania Game Commission joined together to launch a preservation initiative to protect and restore the historic Swatara Forge.